All Episodes

 Not even close.

-Title I spending for poor kids has been growing at a staggering rate since, quite frankly, the Bush administration, fifty-two percent since 2001.
+Title I spending for poor kids has been growing at a staggering rate since, quite frankly, the Bush administration, 52% since 2001, actually over that now, because this data is a year old.

-And yet, test scores for American students still lag their international counterparts which spend less per pupil, who have higher class size numbers.
+And yet, test scores for American students still lag their international counterparts, which spend less per pupil, who have higher class size numbers.

 Now, how is that possible?